Ethereal973/Pterodactyl/README.md

 # Pterodactyl

-Automatic Installation Script - Beta
+Automatic Installation Script - I am still working on it